 Cherche Midi on the Bowery is a beautiful, classic French bistro—think a smaller Balthazar without the crowds, crowding or noise.
 The food is terrific and the staff first rate.
 This has become one of our standards for this part of town.
 282 Bowery, (212) 226-3055. http://www.cherchemidiny.com/

 Marc Forgione – Marc’s father is an accomplished chef, and Marc does honor to the family name.
 In a trendy Tribeca location this attractive restaurant (opened in June of 2008) serves imaginative food that works exceptionally well – This is in contrast to some chefs who seem to be different for different’s sake, regardless of the taste.
 The menu changes seasonally, and ingredients are nearly all locally sourced.
 The tasting menu gives you a shot at many of the dishes on the menu, expertly prepared and presented.
 Though not cheap it is a true bargain compared to uptown.
 It can be boisterous – lots of hard, reflective surfaces, but the food is wonderful.
 And Chef Marc is charming.
 134 Reade Street New York City 10013 Reservations: 212-941-9401. http://www.marcforgione.com/

 Restaurant Lincoln -- (Lincoln Center at 65th street) Beautiful, stylish Italian restaurant finally provides some competition to the very few really fine restaruants in the area.
 The staff is first rate, as is the food, which is consistent across several lunches and even more dinners.
 We highly recommend dinner reservations since it has a nearly captive clientel among the performance spaces in Lincoln Center.
+It is by far our favorite in this part of town.
 142 West 65th Street

 New York, NY 10023.
 (212) 359-6500. http://www.lincolnristorante.com/